Noah-213/cerist-http-malicious-dataset/README.md

 ## 📄 Project Overview

-This project aims to:
+This project aimed to:

 * Extract, clean, and structure HTTP traffic from PCAP files simulating various web attacks (LFI, SQLi, XSS, SSTI, etc.).
-* Build a reproducible data pipeline from raw packet capture to a clean, analysis-ready dataset.
+* Build a transparent data pipeline from raw packet capture to a clean, analysis-ready dataset.
 * Provide exploratory data analysis (EDA) and visualizations of the generated dataset.

-* Enable reproducibility and future extension for research or production use.
+> **Note:**
+> The provided notebooks/scripts reflect the **exact workflow and environment used during the internship**, including Google Colab and Google Drive file paths.
+> **To re-run any code, please adapt all file paths to your own environment (local, Colab, etc.).**
+> These notebooks are shared for transparency and documentation, not for direct out-of-the-box execution.

 ## 📁 Repository Structure